-The leaves are often used to temper a daal, but are also used in curries and vegetable dishes.
+The leaves are often used to temper daals but are also used in curries and vegetable dishes.

-This is one of the spices used to make Panch phoran.
-Sugar coated fennel seeds (saunf mukhwas) are also eaten raw after a meal as a digestive aid and breath freshener.
+Sugar coated fennel seeds (saunf mukhwas) are served in restaurants after a meal as a digestive aid and breath freshener.

 Fenugreek leaves kasuri methi

 The dried leaves are known as kasuri methi.
 Only a small amount is required as it is very strong.
-It is typically added in the last few minutes of cooking to add an extra layer of flavour.
+A pinch is usually added in the last few minutes of cooking to add an extra layer of flavour to a dish.

 Fenugreek seeds methi dana